shazinahmed/spring-boot-rest/readme.md

 ###Notes
-- JUnits have been written only for the classes provided in the question, considering the time available.
 - Instead of a database, and in memory hashmap has been used to store data.
 Hence, on each restart data will get erased.
-- The REST services return simple responses sufficient for the demo.
-- A method has been added to the interface *LineItem* for demo purpose.